-In 2010, we launched a renewed corporate Code of Conduct to employees which provides guidance on the principles which govern the way we conduct our business.
-The Code of Conduct is in tune with the principles of the Dutch Banking Code with respect to moral ethical conduct.
-In addition, the Managing Board and all Senior Vice-Presidents have signed the moral ethical statement as defined in the Dutch Banking Code.
+In 2010, we launched a renewed corporate Code of Conduct to employees that provides guidance on the principles that govern the way we conduct our business.
+The Code of Conduct is aligned with the principles of the Dutch Banking Code with respect to moral ethical conduct and the principle "Customer First".
+In addition, the members of the Managing Board as well as the Senior Corporate Vice Presidents, Regional Senior Vice Presidents and the Senior Vice Presidents have signed the moral ethical statement as defined in the Dutch Banking Code with respect to moral ethical conduct as defined in the Dutch Banking Code.

-2.2 Our Strategy
+2.2 Our strategy